 Among all its nicknames, Portland is also known as Bridgetown or Bridge City.
-Hawthorne Bridge, Morrison Bridge, Burnside (also has the White Stag Portland Oregon Sign) are just a few of the bridges in downtown that you can walk across.
+Hawthorne Bridge, Morrison Bridge, and Burnside (also has the White Stag Portland Oregon Sign) are just a few of the bridges downtown that you can walk across.
 They give you great views of the other bridges and parts of the city.

 Local Tip: Tilikum Crossing is a pedestrian-only bridge and the only one in Portland.
 It doesn’t have the best views of the city, but it’s a landmark in itself.

 This is the furthest east of all the spots on this list, but if you make your way up to the summit, it has a great viewpoint of Mount Hood.
 You can also flip around to look west towards the city in the distance.

 You get less of a city view from this side of the water, but you can see Steel Bridge and Hood on clear days.
 It’s also where multiple festivals are held and where you’ll find the popular Portland Saturday Market (mostly popular with tourists).